Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Speaker-Demographics.md

 ## Questions

-  * What is the total number of registered speakers at the event?
+  * Short Answer: What is the total number of registered speakers at the event?

-  * Which nations are represented by the speakers at your event, and how many speakers are from each nation listed?
+  * Short Answer: How many speakers require accommodations?

-  * How many speakers require accommodations?
+  * Essay Answer: Which nations are represented by the speakers at your event, and how many speakers are from each nation listed?

-  * How many speakers identify with each of the racial backgrounds listed on your event's demographic survey?
+  * Essay Answer: How many speakers identify with each of the racial backgrounds listed on your event's demographic survey?
 (Includes "Prefer not to answer")

-  * How many speakers identify with each of the pronouns listed on your event's demographic survey?
+  * Essay Answer: How many speakers identify with each of the pronouns listed on your event's demographic survey?
 (Includes "Prefer not to answer")

-  * Please provide a statement on your event's commitment to Speaker Diversity & Inclusion.
+  * Essay Answer: Please provide a statement on your event's commitment to Speaker Diversity & Inclusion.